Vegan Pizza Recipe with Himalayan Tartary Buckwheat Crust

 Top view of open jars of rich pizza sauce by fresh tomatoes on the vine, garlic, onions, and herbs.

-It’s key to use as many fresh organic ingredients as possible — such as rosemary, basil, oregano, garlic, onions, and thyme — for an epic sauce.
+It’s key to use as many fresh organic ingredients as possible in tomato sauce, such as rosemary, basil, oregano, garlic, onions, and thyme, or a simple comprehensive Italian seasoning mix.

 Here’s what you’ll need (full recipe below):